The Best Prams And Strollers For Safety And Ease

 How Much Should I Spend On A Pram?

 The amount you spend on your pram is relative to your budget, lifestyle and affordability.
-Remember that a pram that converts into a stroller can be used for on average the next four years, whereas a pram that's specifically designed for babies may only get one year of use.
-There are prams available at various price points, but it's essential to find a balance between quality and affordability to ensure you get a reliable product that suits your needs.
+Remember that a pram that converts into a stroller can be used for, on average, the next four years, whereas a pram that's specifically designed for babies may only get one year of use.
+Prams are available at various price points (including designer prams), but it's essential to balance quality and affordability to ensure you get a reliable product that suits your needs.

 Hannah Carroll is a Parenting, Lifestyle and Home Product writer for Grazia, specialising in product testing and reviews.
 With three children, Hannah loves testing the latest industry products on her own family.